-Mathematics is a highly sought-after subject at A-Level and pupils who study Further Mathematics will mark themselves as the most able Mathematicians in their school.
+Pupils who study Further Mathematics will mark themselves as the most able Mathematicians in their school.
 For pupils who enjoy Mathematics, it provides an extra challenge and a chance to explore new and more sophisticated Mathematical concepts and can make the transition to Mathematics-rich courses easier.
 It is a must for going to a top university anywhere to study degrees such as Mathematics, Physics, Engineering and Economics.